codefuse-ai/CodeFuse-Query/README.md

 [中文文档](./README_zh.md)

 ## What is CodeFuse-Query?
-CodeFuse-Query is a powerful static code analysis platform suitable for large-scale, complex codebase analysis scenarios.
-Its data-centric approach and high scalability give it a unique advantage in the modern software development environment.
-In the future, as static code analysis technology continues to evolve, CodeFuse-Query is expected to play an even more significant role in this field.
+In the domain of large-scale software development, the demands for dynamic and multifaceted static code analysis exceed the capabilities of traditional tools.
+To bridge this gap, we present CodeFuse-Query, a system that redefines static code analysis through the fusion of Domain Optimized System Design and Logic Oriented Computation Design.
+CodeFuse-Query reimagines code analysis as a data computation task, support scanning over 10 billion lines of code daily and more than 300 different tasks.
+It optimizes resource utilization, prioritizes data reusability, applies incremental code extraction, and introduces tasks types specially for Code Change, underscoring its domain-optimized design.
+The system's logic-oriented facet employs Datalog, utilizing a unique two-tiered schema, COREF, to convert source code into data facts.
+Through Godel, a distinctive language, CodeFuse-Query enables formulation of complex tasks as logical expressions, harnessing Datalog's declarative prowess.

-Overall, the CodeFuse-Query code data platform is divided into three main parts: code data model, code query DSL, and platform productization services.
+Overall, the CodeFuse-Query platform is divided into three main parts: code data model, code query DSL, and platform productization services.
 ### Code Data Model: COREF
 We have defined a code data and standardization model: COREF, which requires all code to be converted to this model through various language extractors.
 COREF mainly contains the following information: